kyma-incubator/compass/docs/kyma-environment-broker/03-03-runtime-provisioning-and-deprovisioning.md

 # Runtime provisioning and deprovisioning

-You can configure Runtime provisioning and deprovisioning processes by providing additional input objects in the form of overrides.
-For example, you may want to provide tokens/credentials/URLs to integrate Kyma Runtime with external systems.

-The operations of provisioning and deprovisioning a Runtime consist of several steps.
+Kyma Environment Broker allows you to configure Runtime provisioning and deprovisioning processes by providing additional input objects in the form of overrides.
+Both provisioning and deprovisioning operation consist of several steps.
 Each step is represented by a separate file.
- - In case of the provisioning operation, each file is responsible for a separate part of preparing Runtime parameters.
-All data collected in provisioning steps are used in the step called [`create_runtime`](https://github.com/kyma-incubator/compass/blob/master/components/kyma-environment-broker/internal/process/provisioning/create_runtime.go) which transforms the data into a request input.
-The request is sent to the Runtime Provisioner component which provisions a Runtime.
-- In  case of the deprovisioning operation, each file is responsible for a separate part of cleaning Runtime dependencies.
->**TIP:** You can fetch the necessary data required to properly deprovision Runtime's dependencies from the `ProvisioningOperation` in the [initialisation](https://github.com/kyma-incubator/compass/blob/master/components/kyma-environment-broker/internal/process/deprovisioning/initialisation.go#L46) step.

 In case of a processing failure, every step can be re-launched multiple times.
 That is why for each step you should determine a behavior in case of a processing failure.
 It can either:
 - Return an error, which interrupts the entire provisioning or deprovisioning process, or
 - Repeat the entire operation after the specified period.

+## Provisioning

+Each provisioning step is responsible for a separate part of preparing Runtime parameters.
+For example, in a step you can provide tokens, credentials, or URLs to integrate Kyma Runtime with external systems.
+All data collected in provisioning steps are used in the step called [`create_runtime`](https://github.com/kyma-incubator/compass/blob/master/components/kyma-environment-broker/internal/process/provisioning/create_runtime.go) which transforms the data into a request input.
+The request is sent to the Runtime Provisioner component which provisions a Runtime.

+## Deprovisioning

+Each deprovisioning step is responsible for a separate part of cleaning Runtime dependencies.
+To properly deprovision all Runtime dependencies, you need the data used during the Runtime provisioning.
+You can fetch this data from the **ProvisioningOperation** struct in the [initialisation](https://github.com/kyma-incubator/compass/blob/master/components/kyma-environment-broker/internal/process/deprovisioning/initialisation.go#L46) step.

 ## Add provisioning or deprovisioning step

-To add a new provisioning or deprovisioning step, follow these steps:
+You can configure Runtime provisioning and deprovisioning processes by providing additional steps.
+To add a new provisioning or deprovisioning step, follow these tutorials:

 <div tabs name="runtime-provisioning-deprovisioning" group="runtime-provisioning-deprovisioning">
   <details>